MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Parsing.md

     `$HOME`, are considered part of the same argument.
 Enclose the variable name in braces (`{}`) to separate it from subsequent characters.
 For example, `${HOME}`.
-  - When the variable reference include member access, the first of any additional characters is considered the start of a new argument.
+  - When the variable reference includes member access, the first of any additional characters is considered the start of a new argument.
 For example `$HOME.Length-more` results in two arguments: the value of `$HOME.Length` and string literal `-more`.